Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Maya.md

  - Worked on special candies: display, spawning, breaking, etc
  - Whatever else I forgot to put here.
 Did like 9-10 hours of work total today?
  - Anyway it works.
 Did I mention that?
 I never want to see this again

+ - i agree that this is an accurate representative of Maya's work